-The Company has one class of ordinary share which carries no right to fixed income.
+The Company's ordinary shares carry no right to fixed income.
 The holders of ordinary shares are entitled to receive dividends as declared and are entitled to one vote per share at meetings of the Company.
+On 31 July 2018, 1 ordinary share was issued to TWUL, the immediate parent company, at a premium of £207.7 million.
+Subsequent to the new share issue the Company completed a capital reduction by way of transferring the whole of the balance on share premium to other reserves.